staten island prenuptials (prenup) lawyers

 One thing to keep in mind is that the court is able to make decisions about the appropriate amount of support when the parties have very high incomes.
 The court has discretion to fashion an appropriate amount of support given the entire situation.
 While the parties can’t put a child support agreement in a Staten Island prenuptial agreement, the court has the authority to make decisions that they feel are in the interests of the children.

 If you’re in the process of contemplating a prenuptial agreement, we can help.
 We can help you draft an agreement that complies with your wishes in a way that’s enforceable in the New York courts.
 We work with you to make sure that you understand the terms of your proposed agreement.

 In addition, if you have questions about whether your prenuptial agreement is enforceable, we have experience interpreting and litigating these agreements in court.
-Our team of Staten Island prenuptial attorneys gets to know you and the entire situation, and then we help you make a plan to assert your rights in the best possible way in the New York courts.
+Our team of Staten Island prenuptial attorneys gets to know you and the entire situation, and then we help you make a plan to assert your rights in the possible way in the New York courts.
 If you’re facing a legal matter in Staten Island or anywhere in New York, please call us to talk about your case.

 Staten Island Legal Services

 - staten island separation agreements lawyers

 - staten island property division lawyers

 - staten island prenuptials (prenup) lawyers